See index to all the chapters for Putting Out the Planetary Fire

 The American media has been widely criticized by giving far too much time to climate deniers and the false information campaigns of the fossil fuel industry, even when there was a scientific consensus that climate change was happening and it was caused by human activities, mainly burning fossil fuels.

-Another study focused on 3 of the country’s most influential news outlets – NY Times, Wall Street Journal, USA Today – over 30 years came to a similar conclusion.
-The study found the least-covered press releases came from groups with the most expertise on science and technology.
-“Rather than marginalize self-interested voices and give prominence to expert voices, these papers did just the opposite.”
 As climate denial has fallen out of fashion, the media has shifted to coverage of climate delay, which seeks to put off large-scale efforts to address it, sometimes redirecting responsibility to consumers and emphasizing the downsides of urgent action.
-This includes the TV and media ads by fossil fuel companies touting their (minimal) investments in renewable energy, arguing that they’re on top of the problem, they care, so that they can avoid the type of public pressure and ultimately political regulation that would force them to change at the pace that is needed.[7]
+This includes the television and other media ads by fossil fuel companies touting their (minimal) investments in renewable energy, arguing that they’re on top of the problem, they care, so that they can avoid the type of public pressure and ultimately political regulation that would force them to change at the pace that is needed.[7]

-Chris Hayes, one of MSNBC’s prime time cable tv talk hosts, claims that “every single time we’ve covered [climate change] it’s been a palpable ratings killer.
+Chris Hayes, one of MSNBC’s prime time cable television talk show hosts, claims that “every single time we’ve covered [climate change] it’s been a palpable ratings killer.
 So, the incentives are not great.”
 Especially on television, where most Americans still get their news, the demands of ratings and money work against adequate coverage of the climate crisis, arguably the biggest story of our time.[8]

 Recent Improvement in Climate Media Coverage

-Major national newspapers are starting to pay more attention to the climate – but local publications and TV news are not.
+Major national newspapers are starting to pay more attention to the climate – but local publications and local news are not.
 The four major broadcast networks spent just 142 minutes on climate change in 2019.
 And about half of Americans hear about global warming in the media once a month or less.[11]

 The IPCC and the United Nations have addressed the issue of media coverage globally.[13]
 Global media coverage of climate, across a study of 59 countries, has been growing: from about 47,000 articles in 2016-17 to about 87,000 in 2020-21.
-While the coverage of climate science has increased and become more accurate, “on occasion, the propagation of scientifically misleading information by organized counter-movements has fueled polarization, with negative implications for climate policy.”
+While the coverage of climate science has increased and become more accurate, “on occasion, the propagation of scientifically misleading information by organized counter-movements has fueled polarization, with negative implications for climate policy,” they conclude.

 The IPCC says “explicit” attention to equity and justice by the media is important for both social acceptance and fair and effective legislation.
 It suggests by analyzing local contexts and social factors, journalists can create stories related to climate justice.
 For instance, the 2022 Durban floods and landslides in South Africa left nearly 450 dead and displaced some 40,000.
 Journalists’ coverage should incorporate the vulnerability created by racial and poverty drivers.